Jim Kaat: Personal life

-Kaat's marriages to his first wife, Julie, and his second wife, Linda, ended in divorce.
+Kaat married his first wife, Julie Moore, in October 1959, and divorced in 1975.
+His marriage to his second wife, Linda, also ended in divorce.
 His third wife, MaryAnn, died in July 2008 after 22 years of marriage.
 Kaat created a memorial fund in her name to put lights on the baseball fields in his hometown of Zeeland, Michigan, in her honor.
 Kaat and MaryAnn have four children and six grandchildren.
 Kaat married his fourth wife, Margie, in 2009.

+Kaat's grandparents were born in the Netherlands.
+He is from Zeeland, a major farming area, where he grew up.
+Kaat said he would have played for the Netherlands national baseball team if the World Baseball Classic existed during his career.
+Along with his former Twins teammate, the Utrecht-born Bert Blyleven, they were known for saying, "If you ain’t Dutch, you ain’t much."

+During the offseason, Kaat resides in Stuart, Florida.

+Legacy

+Twins Hall of Fame

+Kaat was inducted into the Minnesota Twins Hall of Fame in 2001.